fcomovaz/openaq-etl-bc/README.md

 | `.vars/stations.txt` | List of stations to process (extracted from OpenAQ) |

-For example **235220** in the URL [https://explore.openaq.org/locations/235220](https://explore.openaq.org/locations/235220).
+For example **235220** in the URL [https://explore.openaq.org/locations/235220](https://explore.openaq.org/locations/235220) is an station id.
 Example in the content of `.vars/stations.txt` (list of station ids given by OpenAQ).
 ```
 12
 13